nbever/nobs-js/README.md

 *Work in progress and not all features are completed as of writing this!*

 The basic recipe is this:
+0. Register your services.
+  All of your services need to be registered before any elements are is loaded.
+In the example I exploit the difference between `import` and `require` to ensure this happens but there might be other methods - remember - imports are hoisted so beware!

+  This is what registration looks like:
+  `ServiceRegistry.register(MyElem, MyElem2)`

+  where "MyElem" is the class object.
+This will also be the key you can use to signal it to be injected into one of your classes.

 1. Extend your class off of BaseElement like so:
   `MyWidget extends BaseElement`
   This puts you into the lifecycle which is just an augmentation of the "rea" WebComponent lifecycle.
 During the constructor it will do template substitutions, create the shadowDOM (in open mode) and attach your template to the shadowDom.
 In the connectedCallback stage it will call "addEventListeners" which you may want to overwrite so that you can do just that.
 There is a corresponding "removeEventListeners" that is called on disconnectedCallback.